Biden decries reports about Trump, Ukraine's president

 The 2020 Democratic presidential candidate said Trump should release the transcript of his July phone conversation with President Volodymyr Zelenskiy "so that the American people can judge for themselves."

-Biden released the statement after news organizations reported Trump had urged Zelenskiy to probe the activities of Biden's son Hunter, who worked for a Ukrainian gas company. á
+Biden released the statement after news organizations reported Trump had urged Zelenskiy to probe the activities of Biden's son Hunter, who worked for a Ukrainian gas company.
+The Democratic front-runner's campaign later sent out a fundraising letter urging potential donors, "Don't let the President get away with this gross abuse of power."

 Trump said there was nothing inappropriate in his contacts with foreign leaders.